 Trafford General Hospital (the establishment) is one of several hospitals operated by the Manchester University NHS Foundation Trust.
-The establishment has applied to be licensed for procurement, testing and export under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended).
-Specifically, the establishment proposes to procure cartilage as a starting material for an Advanced Therapy Medicinal Product (ATMP).
-The procedure known as autologous chondrocyte implantation (ACI) involves the expansion of chondrocytes by the ATMP manufacturer, followed by implantation of the expanded product into the donor to treat damaged knee cartilage.
-The establishment has yet to sign an agreement with an ATMP manufacturer based in Germany (see shortfall GQ2p and GP2q).
+The establishment is licensed for procurement, testing and export under the Human Tissue (Quality and Safety for Human Application) Regulations, 2007 (as amended).
+The establishment procures cartilage as a starting material for an ATMP.
+The procedure, known as autologous chondrocyte implantation (ACI), involves the expansion of chondrocytes by the ATMP manufacturer, followed by implantation of the expanded product into the donor to treat damaged knee cartilage.